openjdk/jdk/doc/building.md

 Make sure you are getting the correct version.
 As of JDK 10, the source is no longer split into separate repositories so you only need to clone one single repository.
-At the [OpenJDK Mercurial server](http://hg.openjdk.java.net/) you can see a list of all available forests.
+At the [OpenJDK Mercurial server](http://hg.openjdk.java.net/) you can see a list of all available repositories.
 If you want to build an older version, e.g. JDK 8, it is recommended that you get the `jdk8u` forest, which contains incremental updates, instead of the `jdk8` forest, which was frozen at JDK 8 GA.